 A fast close is impressive but could your company be compromising quality for speed?
 Are your reconciliations roll-forwards of recent activity or a simple listing of what is in your general ledger?
 How stringent are the review and analysis aspects of the process?
 Companies that close within a short window often rely more heavily on estimates and accruals, which may not be exact.
 For this reason, the review stage is critical.
 Validating the data through balance sheet review and account reconciliations reduces your exposure to risk, fraud and malicious attempts to manipulate numbers.

 Businesses have long relied on the accountant’s Swiss Army knife, the Excel spreadsheet, in conjunction with email and workflow systems or collaborative platforms to help with the balance sheet reconciliation process.
-But this approach is fraught with problems and often fails to solve underlying issues.
+However, this approach is fraught with problems and often fails to solve underlying issues.
 Reliance on manual processes means that miscoding or misallocations are common errors.
-A combination of familiarity and blind faith lead people to make assumptions about the integrity and accuracy of the systems they use.
+A combination of familiarity and blind faith leads people to make assumptions about the integrity and accuracy of the systems they use.
 Do you know who created the spreadsheet and how it was modeled?
 Are you confident there are no broken formulas or hidden worksheets?

 Purpose-built applications go some way to offering businesses visibility and control over their balance sheet reconciliation but offer little in the way of efficiency gains around the manual effort for those preparing the reconciliation.
 Point solutions prescribe certain ways of addressing processes that may not fit with your business, which can require further manual processes and workarounds to compensate.
-Evidence shows that either of these approaches still require a substantial amount of work that must be performed manually.
+Evidence shows that either of these approaches still requires a substantial amount of work that must be performed manually.

 Remove the manual burden

-Automation cuts out costly, tedious and error-prone processes, freeing up accounting teams to focus on value-added activities.
+Automation eliminates costly, tedious and error-prone processes, freeing up accounting teams to focus on value-added activities.
 Use automation to match transactions and balances automatically and identify and report any discrepancies to be investigated by accounting staff.
 This focused approach will save valuable time by minimizing manual intervention but – and just as importantly – play a huge role in preventing errors and eliminating fraud.

 Use pre-configured reconciliation routines